tatianegercina/FinTech/01-Lesson-Plans/21-Advanced-Solidity/1/LessonPlan.md

 Clarify the activity a bit to the students:

-* In this activity, we will incentivize loyal Arcade to users to collect `ARCD` tokens passively during regular Ether transactions that can later be used in the Arcade.
+* In this activity, we will incentivize loyal arcade users to collect `ARCD` tokens passively during regular ether transactions to be used later at the arcade.

-* We will alter our contract to provide a system similar to credit card points that can be redeemed for cash back, in-store credits, etc. by adding a new function called `spend` that will collect a small transaction fee to the `owner` and forward the rest of the Ether to a `recipient`.
+* We will alter our contract to provide a system similar to credit card points that can be redeemed for cash back, in-store credits, etc. by adding a new function called `spend` that will collect a small transaction fee from the `owner` and forward the rest of the ether to a `recipient`.
 Then, the contract will reward X amount of points for every wei spent.

-* Say we ran an Arcade, or some other store or service.
-Loyal Arcade customers can spend their Ether with our contract and redeem the tokens back at the Arcade!
+* Say we ran an arcade or some other store or service.
+Loyal arcade customers can spend their ether with our contract and redeem tokens at the arcade!

-* The contract owner collects a small Ether fee passively in return for the rewarded tokens, so capital is generated to provide these benefits.
-You could configure the reward system; however, you'd see fit.
+* The contract owner passively collects a small ether fee in return for the rewarded tokens, so capital is generated to provide these benefits.
+You could configure the reward system however you see fit.

-Note: since Solidity does not support floating-point numbers (decimals), a formula is provided in the instructions to calculate percentages from "basis points."
+Note: Since Solidity does not support floating-point numbers (decimals), a formula is provided in the instructions to calculate percentages from "basis points."

 `1` basis point = `0.01%`.
 You can calculate a percentage by using `basis_points * some_number / 10000`.

 For example: `250 basis points * $100 / 10000` is equal to `$2.5` or 2.5%

-Here's a handy chart for easy reference (also provided to the students):
+Here's a handy chart for easy reference (also provided to students):

 Basis Points | Percentage
 ---------|----------